 Also, when you are upset about something, it makes it very difficult to be happy for others.
 Your partner or family might want to celebrate something with you, but all you can think of is how you got passed over for a promotion.

-Also Read: Men Have Emotions Too!
-Speak Up!
+[ Also Read: Do Men Have Emotions and Feelings? ]

 5. You Start Bottling Up Your Feelings